Spring Hands-On Counting Activities for toddlers and preschoolers to learn number formation and numeral to quantity association.

 Placing stickers, while tracing a number’s shape, promotes fine motor control and it is fun!
-Here, Adrian is tracing each number template with sparkly dot stickers.
-A younger child can use a single color sticker, or offer to choose a multi-color pattern for older children.
+Here, Adrian is tracing each number template with sparkly dot stickers by following a pattern.
+(The pattern here is AABB ~ purple-purple-green-green.)
+A younger child can use a single color sticker or offer to choose a multi-color pattern for older children.
 Adrian chose a two-color-pattern to match the colors of the eggs.

 You can use any counters with this activity: bunnies, carrots, birds, flowers, etc. This activity can also be themed almost for any holiday: simply switch eggs for Christmas Trees, or pumpkins, or Valentine’s hearts.

-p.s.
-For more details on Montessori Math curriculum read here a post “Montessori Math Simple ➕ Addition” which gives a summary of What is Montessori Math?
+Read details about the Montessori Math curriculum read here a post “Montessori Math Simple ➕ Addition” which gives a summary of What is Montessori Math?

 FOR EASTER ACTIVITIES